 Located outside of Big Bend National Park, Big Bend Ranch is a remote park with incredible views along the Rio Grande River.
 With over 200 miles of trails, it’s the largest state park in Texas.

 At Big Bend Ranch you can enjoy hiking, mountain-biking, backpacking, horseback riding, four-wheel drive roads and more.
-The park is also a designated International Dark Sky Park, making it amazing for stargazing.
+The park is also a designated International Dark Sky Park, so it’s amazing for stargazing.

 I recommend hiking the Closed Canyon Trail, which will lead you into an epic slot canyon.
 It’s also worth hiking the 1.2-mile hoodoo trail.